LSBUGPG/coroutine-tutorial/README.md

 }
 ```

-Now switch back to Unity and drag the respective pivot into each of the variable slot in the clock script in the inspector window.
+Now switch back to Unity and drag the respective pivot into each of the variable slots in the clock script in the inspector window.

 ![the clock script in the inspector window with each of the hand pivot transforms attached](https://github.com/user-attachments/assets/bc0a7951-7795-4c1a-917f-a37d6552e0ff)

 ## What is a coroutine?

 We could update our clock every frame, but we only need to change the positions of the hands every second.
 Coroutines are functions that can execute a bit at a time.
-Each time we want the function to finish a step and wait we yield a return value back to Unity and the function will pause execution until its next update.
+Each time we want the function to finish a step and wait, we yield a return value back to Unity.
+The function will pause execution until its next update.

 To create a coroutine you need to create a function that returns an `IEnumerator` value.